 Besides Feature Films, Benegal has also made several documentaries including Child Of The Streets (1967), Nehru (1983), Satyajit Ray (1984) and Nature Symphony (1990).

-Benegal has won several awards in his distinguished filmmaking career but none as prestigious as Indian Cinema’s highest honour – the Dadasaheb Phalke Award, for his immense contribution to Indian Cinema.
+Benegal has won several awards in his distinguished filmmaking career but none as prestigious as Indian Cinema’s highest honor – the Dadasaheb Phalke Award, for his immense contribution to Indian Cinema.